hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/playground/README.md

       <br>
       <br>

    - **Upload**: This is where you can upload your own sheet.
-In the input field, paste your Google Sheet URL from your browser and hit the **Link** button to visualize your data.
+In the input field, paste your Google Sheet (or CSV) URL from your browser and hit the **Link** button to visualize your data.

       <img src="assets/docs/playground/link.png" alt="Playground" class="md-img p-2 w-75">
       <br>